Information for Contributors to TPT

 See below for information on formatting figures for publication.

 It may be possible to place supplementary materials (such as computer programs or appendices containing detailed derivations) that are too lengthy to appear in the printed version of the journal on the Supplemental tab of the online article.
 This electronic depository is also useful for other media, such as audio and video clips, that cannot be put into print.
 The URL for the online article is referenced as an endnote in the published paper.
 For example:

 Inquiries about the use of supplemental material should be directed to the editorial office.

 Submission of the Manuscript

-Materials intended for specific columns should be submitted directly to the column editor.
+Materials intended for specific columns should be submitted directly to the column editor; see above.

 Once a manuscript is accepted for publication, authors will be asked to resend the paper in an editable format.
 Photos and other graphics should not be embedded in the text file, but should be submitted separately as TIFF or JPEG files (for photos) or EPS files (for line art).
 Digital photographs, either scans or ones taken with a digital camera, are acceptable if submitted at the approximate size they will appear in print and at 300 dpi resolution (photos taken off the web are not acceptable because they are usually 72 dpi).
 Graphs and charts made in Microsoft Excel are also acceptable.
 PDFs exported from Word, Excel, and PowerPoint may also be acceptable for line art.
 Graphs, charts, and line drawings submitted electronically should have a resolution of at least 1000 dpi.